MengLinMaker/soundfont3/docs/index.md

 :::

 ## Disclaimer

 The original parser, created by [Mrtenz](https://github.com/Mrtenz), adheres to the [SoundFont 2.01](http://www.synthfont.com/SFSPEC21.PDF) specification, with the goal of achieving compliance with [SoundFont 2.04](http://www.synthfont.com/sfspec24.pdf).
-This [fork](https://github.com/musidi-org/soundfont3) is focused on a different goal - parsing SoundFont3.
+This [fork](https://github.com/musidi-org/soundfont3) is focuses on a different goal - parsing SoundFont3.

 This library is not production ready, hence the version 0.x.x.
 Some SoundFonts may be parsed incorrectly and the API may have breaking changes in the future.
 The first production release 1.0.0 and beyond will follow semantic versioning.